knoveleng/rainbowplus/README.md

 # RainbowPlus

 ## Overview
-This repository contains the implementation of the methods described in our forthcoming research paper **"RainbowPlus: Enhancing Adversarial Prompt Generation via Evolutionary Quality-Diversity Search"**.
+This repository contains the implementation of the methods described in our research paper **"RainbowPlus: Enhancing Adversarial Prompt Generation via Evolutionary Quality-Diversity Search"**.

 ## Key Features